SatyamNaik009/Invoice/README.md

 Technologies Used:

 Backend Development: Java: Core programming language for backend logic.
 Spring Boot: Framework for rapid application development, handling dependency injection, MVC architecture, and RESTful web services.
 Spring Data: Simplifies database interaction with JPA repositories.
-Spring Security: Ensures secure authentication and authorization.

 Frontend Development: React: JavaScript library for building interactive user interfaces.
-React Router: Enables client-side routing for a smooth, single-page application experience.
 Axios: Handles asynchronous HTTP requests to the backend API.

 Database: MySQLL: Relaional database management system for storing hotel information, user data, and booking details.
 Hibernate: ORM (Object-Relational Mapping) tool for mapping Java objects to database tables and vice versa.

 Other Technologies: HTML & CSS: Markup and styling for frontend UI components.
-JWT (JSON Web Tokens): Used for secure authentication and session management.
 Git: Version control system for collaborative development and code management.
 Maven: Dependency management tools for building and managing Java-based projects.

 Prerequisites: Java Development Kit (JDK): Ensure JDK 8 or higher is installed.
 You can download it from the Oracle website or use OpenJDK.